Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Learning Deep Parameterized Skills

 \subsection{Loss Functions}

-The loss function used for learning is a modification to a commonly used behavioral cloning loss also used in \citet{Zhang2017DeepIL}.
-Our algorithm uses $l1$ and $l2$ losses to fit to the training trajectories using visual and proprioceptive input.
+The loss function used for learning is the commonly used behavioral cloning loss also used by \citet{Zhang2017DeepIL}.
+This approach involves using a linear combination of four loss terms to guide different aspects of the output.
+First both $l1$ and $l2$ losses are used to directly fit to the training trajectories, as is done for most behavior cloning algorithms .
 Given an example set of $(o_t, \tau, u_t)$, we have the losses:

-Furthermore, we add an arc-cosine loss to enforce consistency between the directions of the output and target velocity:
+Furthermore, there is an arc-cosine loss to enforce consistency between the directions of the output and target velocity, since we care more about matching the direction of the output velocity than its exact magnitude.

-Finally, for our auxiliary prediction task, we use an $l2$ loss:
+Finally, an $l2$ loss for the auxiliary prediction task:

 The loss function for the whole algorithm is a weighted sum of the losses described by the above equations: